GPT-4 to Self-Hosted Llama 4 Migration Guide

 Request format - tool calling (vLLM)

 Tool definitions use the same schema as OpenAI.
-When serving with vLLM, add --tool-call-parser llama4_pythonic --enable-auto-tool-choice to your vllm serve command first.
+When serving with vLLM, pass --tool-call-parser llama4_pythonic --chat-template examples/tool_chat_template_llama4_pythonic.jinja --enable-auto-tool-choice to your vllm serve command first.

 tools = [